top of page

 • assist service users in conducting or participating in OPC-supported research;

-• allow a third party to link pseudonymised GP data with pseudonymised hospital data;
+• allow a third party to link pseudonymised GP data with pseudonymised hospital data or other pseudonymised healthcare records;

 • invite individuals to complete questionnaires for health quality improvement;